-After the Kafka Streams application was executed and stopped, the application state changed as shown in Figure 2.
+After the Streams API in Kafka application was executed and stopped, the application state changed as shown in Figure 2.
 In the following we discuss the relevant parts of Figure 2 with regard to reprocessing.

 Figure 2: The application after it was stopped.
 The small vertical arrows denote committed consumer offsets for the input and intermediate topics (colors denote the corresponding sub-topology).
 You can see, for example, that sub-topology A has so far written more data to the intermediate topic than sub-topology B has been able to consume (e.g. the last message written to partition 1 has offset 7, but B has only consumed messages up to offset 4).
 Also, sub-topology performs stateful operations and thus has created a local state store and an accompanying internal changelog topic for this state stores.